 A distinctive pale buff moth with a single prominent black spot on the forewing at two-thirds.
 Not likely to be confused with any other species.

-This species was possibly double-brooded before becoming extinct in Britain with adults emerging from late May to September and with peaks in June and September.
-The September moths are smaller than the June ones.
+This species was possibly double-brooded before becoming extinct in Britain with adults emerging from May to September and with peaks in June and September.
+The September moths are smaller than those in June.
 There is insufficient data on adults observed in the wild as most records relate to bred specimens.